iv461/icey/icey/doc/source/parameters.md

 ```

 ### Validators
-ICEY allows to constraint parameters to certain values using validators: They can be an arbitrary function generally.
-Some convineint validators are implemented as well: `Set`s, defined explicitly by a list of values, or defined by a minimum and maximum value, i.e. `Interval`s.
+ICEY allows to constraint parameters to certain values using validators: They can be an arbitrary functions generally.
+Some convenient validators are implemented as well: `Set`s, defined explicitly by a list of values, or defined by a minimum and maximum value, i.e. `Interval`s.

 Set of values:
 ```cpp